Categories

 - Definition: The core boundary of an AD environment; defines a unique namespace and holds all objects.

-- Each domain has its own database, policies, and security boundary.
+- Purpose:- Each domain has its own database, policies, and security boundary.

 - Policies can control password complexity, access to apps, drive mappings, etc.